 Under the 2020 pandemic conditions, the normal Tulsa State Fair was called off.
 Therefore, the skyride did not open to the public that year.

-In 2021, the pandemic still wreaks havoc.
+In 2021, the pandemic still wreaked havoc.
 But a fairly normal Tulsa State Fair ran from September 30th through October 10th.
+In 2022, the Tulsa State Fair had a full run that was nearly back to normal.

 Of the ten remaining Von Roll gondola skyride installations in the United States, three are at state fairs:

-- Minnesota State Fair: skyride operated for the 2021 fair
+- Minnesota State Fair: skyride operated for the 2021 and 2022 fairs

-- Tulsa State Fair: skyride did NOT operate for the 2021 fair
+- Tulsa State Fair: skyride did NOT operate for the 2021 and 2022 fairs

-- Washington State Fair: skyride operated for the 2021 fair
+- Washington State Fair: skyride operated for the 2021 and 2022 fairs

-It’s disappointing that out of the only three state fairs that have Von Roll skyrides, Tulsa is the only one not to run its skyride in 2021.
-Despite this discouraging development, the focus now must be on ensuring the skyride’s return to service in 2022.
+It’s disappointing that out of the only three state fairs that have Von Roll skyrides, Tulsa is the only one not to run its skyride in 2021 and 2022.
+Despite this discouraging development, the focus now must be on ensuring the skyride’s return to service in 2023.

 The future ought to be bright for the Tulsa Skyride.
 Instead, its future is uncertain.
 Scrolling through this history page and just looking at the photos, you can see the beautiful transformation this skyride has undergone.
 You can get an appreciation of the work and investment that went into modernizing and renovating this 1965 classic.
 Taking the skyride’s rich history into consideration along with the skyride’s being a huge part of the Tulsa State Fair’s history and traditions, and along with the fact that the skyride was essentially in better-than-new condition when it shut down at the end of the 2019 fair, it seems unfathomable for it to go away.